tommyku/blog3/content/blog/working-in-taipei-for-a-month.md

 We once belived that with all the majority of AppWorks being our target audience, we'd have a perfect environment to put together prototypes and validate our solutions, lightning fast.

 Instead time were wasted and not much were validated.
-UX is one Google Hangout call away and it's too expensive to discuss over that channel.
+UX is one Google Hangout call away and it's already too expensive to discuss over that channel.

 #### Communication

 We use Google Hangout and Telegram to communicate with the Hong Kong team yet that was never enough for 3 reasons.

 1. Internet is slow and unreliable, the 700km distance probably does matter
-2. The overhead in time of arranging a call makes it prohibitive
+2. The time spent on arranging a call makes it prohibitive
 3. One does not check Telegram for new message all the time

 As such, we were on our own with the CEO.
 When you're stuck in a room with someone who has a million ideas in his head, impromptu discussion could start and end at any time.
 By anytime I mean like, starting at 12am and ending at 4am on any regular work day.
 That is not as productive as you may think.

-For one thing the discussion began totally unprepared.
+The discussion began totally unprepared.
 There were no agenda, no data, no design, not even objective beforehand.
 We talked about things on and on without anybody taking a minute.
 So much of which were bullshitting, and half of them prospects without action items.